-- Current approval: GDP - Field assessments completed in 2022. - Scheduled in AOP for 2024/25 operations - o 5 blocks, 428ha including contingency volume - o Area partially operated in 2023/24 season - Harvest plan is divided into two separate areas: - o Cadet Camp Road - Whispering Pines Bible Camp Road - Watercourse buffers are laid out on all watercourses as per the OGR.
+- Current approval: GDP

+- Field assessments completed in 2023

+- Scheduled in AOP for 2025/26 operations

+- o 4 blocks, 175ha

+- Area partially operated in 2024/25 season

+- Harvest plan is divided into two separate areas:

+- Cadet Camp Road

+- Whispering Pines Bible Camp Road

+- Watercourse buffers are laid out on all watercourses as per the OGR.
 Watercourse crossings are minimized wherever possible.
-There are no crossings planned on perennial or named watercourses.. - Wildlife zones in this area include Key Wildlife Biodiversity Zone and Secondary Grizzly Bear Zone.
-WFC operations comply with OGR to mitigate potential impacts to wildlife. - Area overlaps with the Ghost PLUZ.
+There are no crossings planned on perennial or named watercourses.

+- Wildlife zones in this area include Key Wildlife Biodiversity Zone and Secondary Grizzly Bear Zone.
+WFC operations comply with OGR to mitigate potential impacts to wildlife.

+- Area overlaps with the Ghost PLUZ.
 WFC continues to work with trail users and Alberta throughout operations to mitigate impact where possible.
-There are several designated trails overlapping with harvest plans (blocks and roads), mitigation work to continue throughout operations.
-Standard trail management applies; trail marked with safety signage, trail use maintained where possible throughout operations, impacted trail restored following operations.
-Through discussions with Alberta, several braided sections of designated trail have been aligned to a single track. - Access control to be maintained/placed off publicly accessible roads and designated trails to maintain temporary road condition.
+There are no designated trails overlapping with harvest plans (blocks and roads).
+Through discussions with Alberta, several braided sections of designated trails have been aligned to a single track.

+- Access control to be maintained/placed off publicly accessible roads and designated trails to maintain temporary road condition.